 Camp Friedlander uses an online registration system, and all registrations and payments are managed through this system.
 Summer camp coordinators are the administrators for camp and can view and edit the Unit Registration at any time.
-A comprehensive Registration System Walkthrough can be found at http://legacy.danbeard.org/pubs/Registration System Walkthrough.pdf.
+A comprehensive Registration System Walkthrough can be found on the Camp Forms Page at http://danbeard.org/campforms.
+During your week of camp, you may also use this system to check the merit badge progress for each of your Scouts throughout the week (updates will be made on Tuesday and Thursday evenings).